 Belgium fell as quickly as it did because of a lack of air defense: had it not been for the German Luftwaffe and Fallschirmjaeger forces, Eben Emael would have held for much longer, and the Belgian troops along the contact line could have been reinforced by allied troops.
-So what we want to emphasize with their special rules is what their fighting doctrine and training was, which isn't really reflected in World War 2 because of how lopsided the first few days of fighting were.
+So what we want to emphasize with their special rules is what their fighting doctrine and training was, which isn't really reflected in World War 2 because of how lopsided the first few days of the battling was.

 - Artillery Focus: The Belgians had a strong defensive mindset, pre-marking ranges and building observation posts to make their artillery and other defensive assets more accurate.
 Belgian howitzers of regular or veteran quality firing direct fire may reroll failed to-hit rolls.
 This reflects their training with field artillery, and makes their one real source of heavy weapon damage slightly more reliable (rerolling a 5+ to hit assuming there's a pin is not going to be much more likely to hit, but it does help). - Fire Support: The Belgians heavily relied on the use of machine guns posted in defensive positions to keep away enemy troops and deter incursions along the border (read: they sported 10,560 total machine guns, or 480 machine guns per division, which is 11 per company, and 2-3 per platoon.
-Only the United States and Germany in specific parts of the front line had a higher ratio than that per platoon).
-Belgian Medium Machine Gun Teams and Heavy Machine Gun Teams gain the Extra Selection special rule.
+Only the United States and Germany had a higher ratio than that per platoon).
+Belgian Medium Machine Gun Teams and Heavy Machine Gun Teams may reroll failed hit rolls.